Parameters

 $eq

-Matches values that are equal to a specified value
+Matches values that are equal to a specified value.

 $gt

-Matches values that are greater than a specified value
+Matches values greater than a specified value.

 $gte